hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

   as it makes switching between different types of compute nodes a lot easier.

 .. warning::

-  The `-march=x86-64-v4` flag is used as the default for microarchitecture optimization targeting Intel Skylake and newer processors.
+  The ``-march=x86-64-v4`` flag is used as the default for microarchitecture optimization targeting Intel Skylake and newer processors.
 However, this flag is only supported in GCC version 11 and later.
-If you are using an older version of R that relies on an earlier GCC version, `-march=x86-64-v4` may not be recognized.
+If you are using an older version of R that relies on an earlier GCC version, ``-march=x86-64-v4`` may not be recognized.
-  In such cases, you can run `gcc --target-help` to view the list of supported -march values and choose a more appropriate setting.
+  In such cases, you can run ``gcc --target-help`` to view the list of supported ``-march`` values and choose a more appropriate setting.

-If you want to enable git within your RStudio Project you can add the `--enable-git` flag.
+If you want to enable git within your RStudio Project you can add the ``--enable-git`` flag.
-To automatically activate the vsc-Rproject environment after creating it, use `--activate`
+To automatically activate the vsc-Rproject environment after creating it, use ``--activate``.

-If you are not satisfied with the default behaviour, you can modify the behaviour of `vsc-rproject create` by providing additional command-line arguments.
+If you are not satisfied with the default behaviour, you can modify the behaviour of ``vsc-rproject create`` by providing additional command-line arguments.
-You can specify `--location` to create your project in a different location.
+You can specify ``--location`` to create your project in a different location.
-The `--cran` argument can be used to provide a specific CRAN mirror for your project.
+The ``--cran`` argument can be used to provide a specific CRAN mirror for your project.
-Finally `--march` allows you to choose a different the microarchitecture optimization for your project.
+Finally ``--march`` allows you to choose a different the microarchitecture optimization for your project.